 You have managed to keep their attention, which is a really good thing.

 At this stage, the rest of your email should be about your press release so you want to keep all other text to a minimum.
 Your goal is to make the connection of your press release with what you mentioned in your introduction.

 You want to keep your closing short and sweet, but also professional.

 It is important to remember to share your contact details so that they can connect with you if they need other information.
 That is possibly the most important thing because if you don’t provide them with your details, they may not proceed with your press release.

 6) Paste Your Press Release

 Once you are done with your text, you can paste your press release document directly on the email document you are able to send out.
-It is better if there are no attachment links as I will explain later.
+It is better if there are no attachments, but more on this later.

 Now it is just a waiting game.